-The tide of marijuana legalization that has washed over states like Oklahoma, Louisiana, and New Mexico has not spread to Texas.
+The tide of marijuana legalization that has washed over states like Oklahoma, Louisiana, and New Mexico.
+However, it has not spread to Texas.
 Marijuana is still illegal to possess in Texas, and it is also illegal to drive while under the influence.
 Regardless of whether you purchased your marijuana legally in a border state, if the police believe you’re driving while high, you will get arrested.

 What a Keller DWI Marijuana Attorney Can Do for You

 A criminal defense lawyer from our firm will challenge the circumstances of your arrest and the evidence against you.
 In many cases, we find that DWI marijuana charges are subjective.
 Unless the arresting officer caught you smoking behind the wheel, there’s no surefire way to tell whether you were under the influence.

 There are many ways we can defend you from these charges.
 We may assert that: